AxelUser/maltsev.space/src/posts/008-bloom-filters-pt1/index.md

 p = (1 - e^(-k * n / m))^k
 ```

-Where:
+Where once again:

 - `p` is the false positive probability
-- `k` is the number of hash functions
+- `k` is the number of hash functions and bit positions to set
 - `n` is the number of inserted elements
 - `m` is the size of the bit array